PdxCodeGuild/PythonFullStack2/3 JavaScript/docs/01e - Arrays.md

 console.log(fruits[0]); // cherry
 ```

 Below are some common operations that can be performed on arrays.
 Notice that these are all methods -- they operate on the array to the left of the dot.
+For more information on array methods, look at the list of array properties and methods on the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).

 - `array.length` represents the length of the array
 - `array.push(element)` places a new element at the end